Møns Klint – Denmark’s Stunning White Cliffs with a Tropical Feel

 Travel to Denmark with a dog - How does it work?

 What do you need to do to be able to travel to Denmark with a dog?
-And what do you need to do to be able to bring the dog back to Sweden again?
-We have traveled with the pug Lilibet to Denmark and it was much easier than we thought!
+We have traveled with our pug Lilibet to Denmark and it was much easier than we thought!

 Kronborg Castle - Hamlet, Customs and Fires - Denmark